These loans for health professionals were designed to support Maine students and help meet Maine’s workforce needs.

 Repayment Options

-- Optional interest-only statements sent during residency period.
-Students are strongly encouraged to make payments during this time to reduce the overall cost of repaying this loan.
+• Optional interest-only statements sent during residency period.
+Students are strongly encouraged to make payments during this time to reduce the overall cost of repaying loan.

 How to Apply

-- Letter of recommendation from student’s pre-medical or medical school.
-This letter should contain basic information about the student including accomplishments, activities or groups of involvement, and historical grades
+• Letter of recommendation from dean of college most recently attended.
+This letter should contain basic information about the applicant including accomplishments, activities or groups of involvement, and historical grades.

 Renewals